 Return day: Saturday

 - Gaining an incredible insight into Buddhism in Laos

-- Helping novice monks to improve their English and make a real difference to their future prospects
+- Helping novice monks and lay students to improve their English and make a real difference to their future prospects

 - Teaching and socialising with like-minded volunteers